-If $Pn00A = n.\Box\Box X\Box$ is set to 1 or 2, the Servomotor will be decelerated to a stop using the torque set in Pn406 as the maximum torque.
+If $Pn00A = n. \square \square X\square$ is set to 1 or 2, the Servomotor will be decelerated to a stop using the torque set in Pn406 as the maximum torque.

 The default setting is 800%.
 This setting is large enough to allow you to operate the Servomotor at the maximum torque.
 However, the maximum emergency stop torque that you can actually use is the maximum torque of the Servomotor.